galnir/Master-Bot/guides/Lavalink-replit.md

 [![image](https://repl.it/badge/github/DarrenOfficial/lavalink-replit)](https://replit.com/github/DarrenOfficial/lavalink-replit)

-Click the button above to create your lavalink server then click run.
+Click the button above to create your **LavaLink** server then click run.

 Create a **config.json** with the following fields: